-If you find yourself in a situation where you have a low GPA or MCAT, the good news is that there is still hope.
+If you find yourself in a situation where you have a low GPA or MCAT score, the good news is there is still hope.
 You don’t have to give up on your dreams of becoming a doctor.
 There are students who have been in your exact situation who have still gotten into excellent medical schools and gone on to become wonderful doctors.

 2 | Having a Checkbox Mentality

-They believe that if they can just complete every item on the checklist then they’ll be guaranteed acceptance.
+These premeds believe that if they can just complete every item on the checklist, then they’ll be guaranteed acceptance.
 Unfortunately, this isn’t the case.